carinebatista/carinebatista/README.md

 :star: I have three dogs *(Snow, Loki and Rib)*

-:star: I'm a Veterinarian student
+:star: I'm also a Veterinarian

 ##
 ### How to Reach me?